terminated-star/MotionCraft/README.md

 **Your anti-cheat here:** Create an issue if your anti-cheat is compatible with this project, and I might list it here.

-Matrix (Premium) - False flags Velocity, but with that check disabled it works quite well.
+Matrix (Premium) - False flags Velocity (and Jesus for 1.8 players, and probably more versions), but with those checks disabled it works quite well.
 Starts to have more false flags when at a higher speed, so you should limit the speed to around 4,000 or lower.
 The free version is untested.

 #### Decent compatibility